 There are no fees to ride with the Dubai Roadsters as it is an informal, though regular, gathering of cyclists.
-After you have ridden with us for some time, we will ask that you support the follow car program at least once per year with a donation of 200AED.
+After you have ridden with us for some time, we will ask that you support the follow car program at least once per year.
+We kindly inform you that the rider contributions and frame stickers for the 2021 and 2022 calendar years have been combined into one payment of AED 420.00 (inclusive of VAT) and the new frame sticker issued will be dated 2022 and cover the remains of 2021 and the whole of 2022.
+Payment can be made in person at the store at your convenience and your contribution goes solely to provide a salary payment each month for the support drivers.

 You can get all the latest updates on the Dubai Roadsters Facebook Page and our yearly Coast to Coast Challenge on the Roadsters events page & on Facebook.